Tips for the summer by Barrie Voyce, Senior Youth Connector

 Hang out in your churchyard

-One of the biggest delights for me over the past few months has been the way in which my youth group have come to see the churchyard at St Matthew’s as part of their space.
-What started as a way to de-mask and let off steam for half an hour during youth club has rapidly turned into a whole new experience.
-We’re hardly in the building now.
+One of the biggest delights for me over the past few years has been the way in which my youth group have come to see the churchyard at St Matthew’s as part of their space.
+What started in COVID as a way to de-mask and let off steam for half an hour during youth club has rapidly turned into a whole new experience.
+Now it’s light, we’re hardly in the building.

 Do you have a summer activity you know your young people love?